-When Russians grill, there’s about a 95% chance or more that shishkebas will be on the menu.
-Chunks of meat speared on a skewered and cooked over open flame is almost like a sport or a recreation that has it’s own name.
+When Russians grill, there’s about a 95% chance or more that shishkebabs will be on the menu.
+Chunks of meat speared on a skewered and cooked over an open flame are almost like a sport or a recreation that has its own name.
 We even invite friends over in the summer by saying “let’s go kebabing”, давай соберемся на шашлыки.

 It’s a beautiful tradition, sitting around a campfire, the cooking kebabs filling the air with the wonderful aroma of roasting meat, everyone talking, laughing, eating and even singing.
 Summer is a time of year to relax and enjoy the great outdoors.
 Most people do their best to avoid spending hours in the kitchen, bent over a hot stove.

-Kebabs is a smart way to go, since you chop up some meat, let it marinate and then simply throw on the grill.
+Kebabs are a smart way to go since you chop up some meat, let it marinate and then simply throw on the grill.
 There’s a minimum amount of prep and cleanup and the opportunity to spend more time in the sunshine and fresh air.

 In our family, we have always been partial to chicken kebabs.
 They are a very frugal choice, but most of all, we love how juicy and moist the delicate meat turns out to be.
 I like to add some lemon juice and mayo to the marinade.
 The lemon juice adds a brightness and acidity while the mayo coats the meat.
 It helps the seasoning to stick to the meat while at the same time keeps it moist.
 I like a little bit of garlic and onion, but only enough to add great flavor, but not to overpower it.

 I love the flavor of meat cooked over a fire.
 When you bite into the juicy and moist meat, you can taste the charred and smoky flavor permeating it all the way through each bite.
 The best part of the party is inviting your favorite people over for a party.
 Bonding over food in the “wilderness” or at least a backyard with a grill is a way to build memories that will last a lifetime.